yatharth96/TVSerieDownloader/README.md

 To make script compatible with MAC and Linux

 # Note
-Script depricated now due to shutdown of kickass.to
+Script depricated now due to shutdown of kickass.cr